 The dose limits set out above are from all sources from which a dose record is maintained.
-Accordingly, if Ontario Tech staff or students perform work at another institution, where that institution provides radiation dosimetry, the Nuclear Energy Worker shall so inform the Ontario Tech Radiation Safety Officer, and provide a record of that dose to the Radiation Safety Officer.
-The Radiation Safety Officer will take the necessary steps to investigate and reduce the permitted dose limit at Ontario Tech to ensure that the legal dose limits are not exceeded.
-Personal dose information will be shared with pertinent parties during the investigating.
+Accordingly, if OTU staff or students perform work at another institution, where that institution provides radiation dosimetry, the Nuclear Energy Worker shall so inform the OTU Radiation Safety Officer, and provide a record of that dose to the Radiation Safety Officer.
+The Radiation Safety Officer at OTU may if necessary, take steps, such as reducing the permitted dose limit at OTU to ensure that the legal dose limits are not exceeded.